 - Smooth peanut butter

-As noted above, coconut oil can be used instead of peanut butter if your house is peanut free or you prefer not sharing peanut butter with the dogs.
-You may need to chill the treats to keep them firm, depending on the quantity of add-in peanut butter or oil used and your ambient temperatures.
 Peanut butter and chocolate are one of my favourite human combinations, so I’ve carried it through to these carob treats.
 They smell great!
+As noted above, coconut oil can be used instead of peanut butter if your house is peanut-free due to allergies or if you prefer not sharing peanut butter with the dogs.
+You may need to chill the treats to keep them firm, depending on the quantity of add-in peanut butter or oil used and your ambient temperatures.

 - Measure desired quantities of carob and peanut butter into a microwave-safe bowl.
 No more than 50-50 as a maximum in our experience, as per the notes above, else the carob won’t set.

-- Microwave on medium heat, stirring to combine and melt.
+- Microwave on medium heat, stirring periodically to combine and melt.
 Take care not to shortcut with high temperatures or overheat.
-Carob can be cranky…

-- If you are using a flexible silicon mould, you may find it handy to place it on a tray or a plate prior to filling for ease of movement.
+- If you are using a flexible silicone mould, you may find it handy to place it on a tray or a plate prior to filling for ease of movement.
 I like using a cutting board.
 Spoon the melted carob mixture into your mould, and then gently tap the filled mould on the surface of your counter top to help level things out and clear any air bubbles.

-- Rest in a cool location (or refrigerate) until completely set before removing from the mould.
+- Rest in a cool location (or refrigerate) until completely set before removing the treats from the mould.

 - These treats can be refrigerated and/or frozen.
 Just like human chocolates (especially non-tempered), you may see a little clouding on the surface after chilling.
 It’s perfectly normal and still delicious.

-As noted above, unlike many of our semi-healthy treats, these carob Easter egg dog treats are a special little naughty indulgence to enjoy in careful moderation.
-Don’t forget that real chocolate is toxic to dogs, so keep your human Easter treats safely out of your dog’s reach and no sharing.
+- As noted above, unlike many of our semi-healthy treats, these carob Easter egg dog treats are a special little naughty indulgence to enjoy in careful moderation.
+Again, don’t forget that real chocolate is toxic to dogs.
+Keep your human treats safely out of your dog’s reach and no sharing.
 Happy Easter, furfriends!